How PIAM Supports Healthcare’s Transition to a Zero Trust Physical Security Model

 Biometric verification (facial recognition, fingerprint, palm vein)

-Mobile credentialing tied to user identity and contextual risk factors
+Mobile credentialing tied to to verified identity and contextual risk factors.

 Multi-factor authentication for high-security zones (e.g., operating rooms, pharmacy vaults)